Cosmicc10/Task-2/README.md

-Iam have successfully completed my task 2 as an intern at bharat intern
+I have successfully completed my task 2 as an intern at bharat intern